UCL-ARC/epidemiology-llm-data-tasks/data/ground_truth/README.md

 the output produced by rtuth.R

 metadata.json
-a json dictionary containing task specific metadata, at a top level it MUST indexed by each filename to allow for standardisation of initialise.sh
+a json dictionary containing task specific metadata, at a top level it MUST be indexed by each filename to allow for standardisation of initialise.sh.

 rtruth.R
 the target R script to produce